 Some Tips on Auditioning

 Seek materials in all cases that demonstrate your basic performance skills: clear speech, animated movement, the ability to characterize.
-Generally, a monologue which is in teh dramatic present-tense rather than story-telling is more suitable for audition.
+Generally, a monologue which is in the dramatic present-tense rather than story-telling is more suitable for audition.
 Soliloquies are ready-made audition selections, but are not found too often in contemporary literature.
 You may find excellent material in a dialogue scene with another character that, by changing a few lines to incorporate their questions or lines as rhetorical questions, will allow you to speak the entire piece to an imaginary partner.
 Consult your teachers for help in making your selection and preparing your audition.
 Evidence of imagination and preparation will be considered as part of your audition.

 You will be ushered into the space by a stage manager who will announce your name.

 You will announce your selections, either before you begin, or immediately preceding each piece.
 Give only play title, author, and character portrayed.